jlpoolen/LilyGo-LoRa-Series/docs/en/t_beam_1w_sx1262/t_beam_1w_sx1262.md

 | BOOT    | Boot mode button, customizable |
 | RST     | Reset button                   |

-* The PWR button is connected to the PMU
-  1. In shutdown mode, press the PWR button to turn on the power supply
-  2. In power-on mode, press the PWR button for 6 seconds (default time) to turn off the power supply

 ### LED Description

 * IO18 LED